Attifyon/CurveSuite-doc/docs/curve_generation/curve_to_cont_subcurves.md

 ## Overview
 This modifier generates subcurves that follow the same overall direction of existing curves, with their distribution and spacing based on an emittor surface.

-This modifier works in a similar way to [Curves to Subcurves](curve_to_subcurves.md), but the end result prioritizes the continuity of each individual curve as opposed to maintaining the overall volume
+This modifier works in a similar way to [**Curves to Subcurves**](curve_to_subcurves.md), but the end result prioritizes the continuity of each individual curve as opposed to maintaining the overall volume

+<iframe width="560" height="315" src="https://www.youtube.com/embed/eIT8B9RSCfc?si=cz8zGhQhDt2sLL28" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ---